StreetScout

 Where is Emu Heights (Tas.)?

-Emu Heights (Tas.) is a suburb of Tasmania, Australia.
+Emu Heights (Tas.) is a suburb of Tasmania, Australia, in the Burnie local government area.

 What is the population of Emu Heights (Tas.)?